CodingBobby/codingbobby.github.io/_posts/2020-12-12-muon-pi-project.md

 It not only includes the actual algorithms that filter data and compute relationships between the recorded events but also the detector drivers, network infrastructure, their website, wiki page, forum and even a graphical interface for settings, statistics and measurement data the user can gaze at.
 And the best thing is that literally every piece of this is open source.

+## Conclusion
 I find the project very interesting and I am amazed by the sheer dedication and dilligence the members have been putting into this despite all the difficulties this year has brought us.
+I hope that MuonPi will eventually gain global attention, grow a large community and someday leads to discoveries we would not have made without this project.
 They definitely will have my support in whatever form that will be.

 So, if you are interested in physics, astronomy and DIY-projects, I highly encourage you visit their [website](https://muonpi.org) and [wiki](https://wiki.muonpi.org/index.php) to find out more about it.
 Live data of what has been detected so far can be seen on their [monitor](grafana.muonpi.org:3000/d/KNmcHikMz/muonpi-overview).
 And if you are not interesed in physics, learn to be[^physics]!